telerik/winforms-docs/controls/sparkline/series/sparkbarseries.md

 ---
 title: SparkBarSeries
-page_title: RadSparkline SparkBarSeries
+page_title: SparkBarSeries - WinForms Sparkline Control
-description: The Sparkline control is an information graphic, which is characterized by small size, excellent performance
+description: SparkBarSeries in WinForms Sparkline are used to visualize data points as bar blocks where the height of each bar denotes the magnitude of its value.
 slug: radsparkline-sparkbarseries
 tags: sparkline
 published: True